How to deploy NG Firewall in Microsoft Azure

 image12.png

 4. Configure the virtual network settings to your preference.
-See the table below for values and descriptions.

 Setting